AlacrisIO/legicash-facts/dsl.md

 In a more advanced variant (V1.5), structures with an arbitrary number of named fields, or sums with enumerated cases, are available.
+Also, code modules can be represented as such structures.

+TODO: figure out how type declarations inside modules are typed.
+OCaml style?
+Coq style with dependent types?
+Something in-between?
+An untyped second-class entity that is flattened out before typing?

 When defining a first-class virtual machine for the purpose of reflective verification or implementation, we shall reduce everything to [SKI combinators](https://en.wikipedia.org/wiki/SKI_combinator_calculus),